 Kuroda Shinpei.
 That was the name the composite human Scarecrow used publicly.

 His duties were investigative.
 He was not investigating anyone in particular, however.
-He had merely been told to look for people who "hold a possibility that does not yet exist."
-A possibility no one, least of all the person in question, was aware of.
-It was Scarecrow's job to find it.
+He had merely been told to look for people who "contain possibilities that do not yet exist."
+Possibilities no one, least of all the people in question, were aware of.

+It was Scarecrow's job to find them.

 "A train is approaching.
-Please wait behind the yellow line. . . a train is approaching.
+Please wait behind the yellow line... a train is approaching..."

 In the morning, Shinpei boarded a crowded train and headed to the office like a typical human.

-He usually wore a long dark gray coat and matching hat, but he removed his hat while on the train.
-He looked like any ordinary salaryman.
+He usually wore a long dark gray coat and matching hat, but he removed the hat while on the train.
+He looked like an ordinary salaryman.
 His most distinctive feature was the unfastened belt on his coat.

 "Ah..." the suit next to him groaned sleepily.

 Up all night?

 There were lines under the man's eyes.
 Shinpei could tell the man suffered from a chronic lack of sleep.
 He also dosed himself with vitamin drinks before leaving the house every morning.
-Shinpei could divulge a lot from people's faces.
+Shinpei could discern a lot from people's faces.

-Hes got an ulcer.
-Bowels're a mess.
+He's got an ulcer.
+Bowels are a mess.
 His only saving grace is that his liver's still working.
 But if he keeps living like this it won't be long before that goes out, too.